 Given that an effective learning and development strategy is important to business success, it’s essential to regularly review and assess L&D programmes to find out how well they support that strategy.
-The success of any L&D strategy is also usually depends on how closely it’s aligned to an overall business strategy and how much senior stakeholder support there is, plus the agility to move quickly in line with business needs.
+The success of any L&D strategy also usually depends on how closely it’s aligned to an overall business strategy and how much senior stakeholder support there is, plus the agility to move quickly in line with business needs.

 Barriers to supporting learning

 Performance management involves establishing a culture in which individuals and groups take responsibility for the continuous improvement of business processes and of their own skills, behaviour and contributions.
 Providing a supportive environment to help people learn is therefore an essential part of any performance management programme.
-Tied into the LNA mentioned above and the need for agility, reviewing frequency of performance management can be increasingly important.
+Tied into the performance gaps mentioned above and the need for agility, reviewing frequency of performance management can be increasingly important.

-Role of managers
+Role of line managers

 As with implementing any HR or L&D policy, the role of line managers is critical in helping people learn and the influence of this group is frequently highlighted in our research.
 Managers are typically involved in determining L&D needs and may crucially influence organisational culture in respect of supporting learning.
-Increasingly their role, via coaching and permission to learn, can impact on the success of learning and become more involved in people development.
+Increasingly their role, via coaching and permission to learn, can impact on the success of learning and become more involved in their people's development.